Why has icare developed the Authorised Provider model?

 When will I be eligible to have my claims managed by an Authorised Provider?

-Eligible customers can exercise their choice to have their claims managed by an Authorised Provider in line with our phased approach.
-More information about this will be communicated to you later in 2019.
+Eligible customers can exercise their choice to have their claims managed by an Authorised Provider in line with the icare phased approach.

 Can I choose to move from one Authorised Provider to another?

 Yes.
 Eligible customers will be able to transfer between one Authorised Provider to another at the renewal date of their policy.

 Can an Authorised Provider choose not to accept my nomination for transfer?